cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 * Lower MAC requirement
 * Lower albumin

+###Alteration to Pharmacokinetics with special means of administration
+In **target-controlled anaesthesia**, FGF and agent F<sub>I</sub> are controlled by the machine to reach the target F<sub>A</sub> rapidly at low concentrations.
+This causes:
+* An initial over-pressure of F<sub>I</sub>, in order to fill the FRC and reach the desired F<sub>A</sub>
+* A more rapid induction, as the target F<sub>a</sub> is reached more rapidly

+In **liquid injection**, anaesthetic agent is injected into the breathing system.
+This causes:
+* A very large degree of overpressure
+In this circumstance, the rate of rise of end-expired agent concentration is identical for different agents.
+    * i.e. onset is independent of the blood:gas coefficient.

 ##Mechanism of Action of Inhaled Anaesthetic Agents
 Mechanisms of action can be divided into: